-Supervised practice with representative speech and language problems.
+Supervised practice with representative speech and language prob lems.
 One unit represents 26 hours of direct clinical practice.
 Qualified transfer students must enroll in at least one unit of Communicative Disorder 626 prior to 627.
 640. Seminar in Psychoacoustics (3) Prerequisites: Communicative Disorders 542 and credit or concurrent registration in Communicative Disorders 600.
 Psychophysical concepts underlying clinical audiology.
-Relationship of audiologic test results to the conditions under which they were obtained.
-644. Medical Audiology (3) Prerequisites: Communicative Disorders 545 and credit or concurrent registration in Communicative Disorders 600.
-Recommended: Communicative Disorders 640.
+Relationship of audiologic test results to the conditions under which they were obtained 644.
+Medical Audiology (3) Prerequisites: Communicative Disorders 542 and credit or concurrent registration in Communicative Disorders 542 and credit of communicative Disorders 640.
 Problems of diagnosis, referral and report writing.
 Testing in medical setting and medically significant hearing pathologies.
-645. Advanced Clinical Practice in Audiologic Assessment (1) Cr/NC Three hours of laboratory.

-Prerequisite: Communicative Disorders 545.

-Advanced casework in hearing evaluation.
-Maximum credit four units.
-Up to two units may be taken concurrently.
+645. Advanced Clinical Practice in Audiologic Assessment (1-2) Cr/NC - Three hours of laboratory. - Prerequisite: Communicative Disorders 545. - Advanced casework in hearing evaluation.
+Maximum credit four units Up to two units may be taken concurrently.
 646. Advanced Clinical Practice with Hard of Hearing (1) Cr/NC Three hours of laboratory.

 Prerequisites: A minimum of two units in Communicative Disorders 526, 546 and/or 626.
-Recommended: Credit or concurrent registration in Communicative Disorders 512, 513, and Supervised practice with problem hearing cases.
+Recommended: Credit or concurrent registration in Communicative Disorders 512, 513, and 543 (Module I).
+Supervised practice with problem hearing cases.
 Maximum credit four units.
 Up to two units may be taken concurrently.
-649. Seminar in Major Research in Diagnostic Audiology (3) Prerequisites: Communicative Disorders 542; and credit or concurrent registration in Communicative Disorders 600.
-Recommended: Communicative Disorders 644 and concurrent registration in Communicative Disorders 645.
-Consideration of research in clinical audiology.
-May be repeated with new content.
-See Class Schedule for specific content.
-Maximum credit six units applicable to a master's degree.
-654. Seminar in Physiological Phonetics (3) Prerequisite: Communicative Disorders 512.
+647. Auditory Evoked Potentials and Electronystagmography (3) Prerequisite: Credit or concurrent registration in Communicative Disorders 600.
+Theoretical and practical aspects of auditory evoked potentials, e.g., ABR, MLR, late potentials, and electronystagmography (ENG).
+(Formerly numbered Communicative Disorders 649.)
+647L.
+Applications of Electrophysiologic Techniques (2) Six hours of supervised laboratory experience.